poidasmith/scratch/README.md

 as the number of bytes used to represent the length of the field (for variable length length fields)

-The size of the length field is encode in the two most significant bits of the tag byte.
+The size of the length field is encoded in the two most significant bits of the tag byte.

+Bits 5 and 6 must always be zero.

+Bits 7 and 8 must be zero for fixed length structures (null, int64, double, false, true)

 			  MSN      LSN
 			+--------------------------------------------------+